Want to Build a Website in 2021? Here’s Your Game Plan

 You probably shouldn’t bake a cake without a recipe.
 Likewise, you can’t build your website until you know what components you need to make it a success.
 So go ahead and outline your content to make sure you hit your goals.
 Consider these components:

-- What is included on the homepage?
-Your contact information?
-Maybe, although that could easily be its own page.
-A memorable photo?
-Definitely.
-Another homepage must-have?
-A call to action (CTA).
-Your CTA should invite visitors to do something: check out your offerings, sign up for your newsletter, or delve into your blog.
+Another homepage must-have: a call to action (CTA).
+Your CTA should invite visitors to do something, such as check out your offerings, sign up for your newsletter, or delve into your blog.

 Step 2: Choose a Domain and Platform